-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on Tools, click on Configuration and click on Backup/Restore, under via TFTP. - 3.
-Make sure your TFTP server is running and note the IP address of your server and configuration file name.
+1. Log into your switch management page (see "Access your switch management page" on page 5).

+2. Click on Tools, click on Configuration and click on Backup/Restore, under via TFTP.

+3. Make sure your TFTP server is running and note the IP address of your server and configuration file name.
 The TFTP server should be in the same IP subnet as the switch.

-Note: It is recommended to put the configuration file (startup-config.cfg) is placed in your TFTP server root directory.
+Note: It is recommended to put the configuration file (config.bin) is placed in your TFTP server root directory.

-- 4. Review the settings.
-Click Restore to restore the switch configuration file (startup-config.cfg) from your local hard drive from your TFTP server root directory. - TFTP Server IP: Enter the IP address of your TFTP server. - Config File Select the configuration.
+4. Review the settings.
+Click Restore to restore the switch configuration file (config.bin) from your local hard drive from your TFTP server root directory.

+- TFTP Server IP: Enter the IP address of your TFTP server. - Config File Select the configuration.
 Startup-config refers to the configuration that was used to startup this switch.

-- Config File Name: Enter the configuration file name to restore.
-(Default: startup-config.cfg) - 5.
-Wait for the switch to restore settings.
+• Config File Name: Enter the configuration file name to restore.
+(Default: config.bin)

+5. Wait for the switch to restore settings.